Ninth chord: Major ninth chord

-The major ninth chord consists of a major seventh chord and a major ninth.
-The formula is 1, 3, 5, 7, 9.
-This chord is written as Cmaj9.
+A major ninth chord (e.g., Cmaj^{9}), as an extended chord, adds the major seventh along with the ninth to the major triad.
+For instance, a C major ninth chord (Cmaj^{9}) consists of the notes C–E–G–B–D.

+Examples include Edvard Grieg's "Wedding Day at Troldhaugen" and Ennio Morricone's "In una stanza con poca luce" from Once Upon a Time in the West.

+Dominant seventh sharp ninth chord

+A dominant seventh sharp ninth chord is a dominant seventh chord plus an augmented ninth above the root.
+For instance, a C dominant seventh sharp ninth chord (C^{7♯9}) consists of the notes C–E–G–B♭–D♯.

 Relation to other chords with the ninth

 Minor 6/9 C chord, featuring the major sixth degree of the jazz minor scale.

 Second factor (D), in red, of a C added second chord, C^{add2}.

 The 6/9 chord is a pentad with a major triad joined by a sixth and ninth above the root, but no seventh.
 For example, C^{6/9} is C–E–G–A–D. It is not a tense chord requiring resolution, and is considered a substitute for the tonic in jazz.
 The minor 6/9 chord is a minor triad with an added 6th and 9th, evoking the Dorian mode, and is also suitable as a minor tonic in jazz.

 The second degree is octave equivalent to the ninth.
 The ninth chord could be alternatively notated as seventh added second chord (C^{7add2}), from where omitting the 3rd produces the seventh suspended second chord (C^{7sus2}).

 An add9 chord, or added ninth chord, is any chord with an added ninth – C^{add9} consists of C, E, G and D, Cm^{add9} consists of C, E flat, G, and D, Cdim^{add9} consists of C, E flat, G flat, and D, etc. Added ninth chords differ from other ninth chords because the seventh is not necessarily included.
 An add9 can also be added to an interval, like a C5, resulting in a C5^{add9} chord which consists of C and G (C5) with D as an added 9 (C, G, D).
 Note that if the note is within an octave from the root, it is a second, not a ninth.
 In the case of C, D, G, within a fifth rather than spanning a ninth, this is a C^{sus2} chord, where the second, D, replaces the third, E (C, D, G instead of C, E, G).